 It’s that time of the year again, where we celebrate all things ghoulish.
-Halloween is just around the corner and with the horror of Covid 19 still haunting us, throw your trick or treating plans out the window and instead, stay home, put on some scary movies and scream to your heart’s content.
+Halloween is just around the corner and let's put on some scary movies and scream to your heart’s content.
 There are a million and one horror movies to catch, but we’ve assembled some of the most heart-palpitation inducing ones.
 We’ve even included a scream-o-metre to help you decide which to watch.

 We know what you’re thinking.
 Surely any movie with Ryan Reynolds can’t be a horror movie.
 But this isn’t the comedic Reynolds we see in Deadpool, nor the charming, romantic lead in The Proposal or Definitely, Maybe.
 Reynolds plays a mentally unhinged factory worker, who stalks and chases after girls.
 He also talks to his pets, and is torn between taking his cat’s advice to become a killer, or his dog’s advice to remain normal.